 - Marinate the chicken with salt and chilly powder (2 teaspoons) and set it aside.

-- Heat oil in a medium sized pan and at medium heat, add all the ingredients listed in the masala section to the pan and roast it till an aroma emanates from it( which will happen in approximately 20-30 seconds).
-Add the desiccated coconut and roast for another 10 seconds and take it off heat.
+- Heat oil in a medium-sized pan and at medium heat, add all the ingredients listed in the masala section to the pan and roast it till an aroma emanates from it( which will happen in approximately 20-30 seconds).
+Add the grated coconut and roast for another 10 seconds and take it off heat.